City-of-Helsinki/bestpractice/docs/onboardee-checklist.md

     * There are a few known issues related to `Stadinetti` like IMAP not working or hanging on inital connection to Google which are being investigated.
     * Because of this, some folks hotspot their internet from their phones and connect to internet like that.
 * Learn [how to report your working hours](https://helsinkisolutionoffice.atlassian.net/wiki/spaces/DD/pages/30015547/Work+hours+tracking).
+* Learn the [basics of working with Jira](https://helsinkisolutionoffice.atlassian.net/wiki/spaces/DD/pages/753745/Jira+instructions) if you aren't familiar with it already.
 * Integrate [KuVa's calendar](https://helsinkisolutionoffice.atlassian.net/wiki/spaces/DD/pages/47677441/Calendar+usage) into your calendar workflow.
 * Based on the team you've joined in your physical developer onboarding meeting, ensure that you know exactly which team's daily and sprint demo/retro/planning/refinement you should join on your calendar.